cicsdev/cics-banking-sample-application-cbsa/CONTRIBUTING.md

 Thank you for contributing to this project.

-We welcome bug reports and discussions about new function in the issue tracker
+We welcome bug reports, discussions about new function, and suggested updates to the documentation in the issue tracker.

 You should read these guidelines to help you contribute.